*All videos are Closed Captioned on Youtube*

 “[It was my] first time at a Health Fair, I learned that you really need to incorporate all aspects of your life to stay healthy, so not just physically but also medically, spiritually and mentally.
 It’s a great promoter on living a healthy lifestyle,” said Care Coordinator Grecia Cuevas.

-Attendees had access to BMI and bone density tests, and over 170 immunizations were provided to employees.
-Additionally, over 112 participants had their blood pressure checked.
-Thank you to everyone who attended and helped to make this year’s health fair a success.
+At this year’s Health and Wellness Fair around 484 employees participated with over 34 vendors present.
+BMI, bone density tests, and over 170 immunizations were provided to staff.
+Additionally, over 112 people had their blood pressure checked.
+Congratulations to everyone who attended.

-The Wellness department continues its outreach efforts to employees at all locations by offering different wellness activities, including flu vaccinations, throughout different Agency sites.
-If you have any questions or suggestions on how to live a better life style, please write to Wellness@TheHarrisCenter.org
+For those employees who are not located at 9401 Southwest Freeway, the Wellness department may be at your location offering different wellness activities including flu vaccinations.
+If you have any questions or suggestions on how to live a better life style, reach out to Wellness@TheHarrisCenter.org

 When D. Danielle Hale, Ph.D., arrived as a new employee at The Harris Center, her first assignment was facilitating a group with male inmates at The Harris County Jail that was part of the Cognitive Behavioral Therapy (CBT) Program.
 Nine years later, Dr. Hale’s list of responsibilities as the now-Lead Psychologist for the Adult Services Program of The Harris Center’s Mental Health Forensic Services Division has grown to include overseeing additional programs in the Jail and the supervision of a dozen employees.
 However, she continues to facilitate the same group she was first assigned in 2007.
 According to Dr. Hale, “That’s where my joy is, where my passion is.”